x

 Back Away Slowly: move slowly sideways, keeping an eye on the bear without making direct eye contact.
 Leave the area or take a detour.
 If this is impossible, wait until the bear moves away.
 Always leave the bear an escape route.

-Do Not Climb Trees: grizzlies are excellent climbers and this action could provoke an attack.
+Do Not Climb Trees: grizzlies are excellent climbers, and this action could provoke an attack.

-Be especially cautious if you see a female with cubs: never place yourself between a mother and her cub, and never attempt to approach them.
+Be especially cautious if you see a female with cubs: never place yourself between a mother and her cubs, and never attempt to approach them.
 The chances of an attack escalate greatly if she perceives you as a danger to her cubs.

-If a Bear Charges: Stand Your Ground!
+If a Bear Charges: stand Your Ground!
 Many bear charges are bluff charges.
 Stand still and prepare your bear spray.

 If a Bear Attacks